gardener/gardener/docs/usage/shoot_status.md

 | `ERR_PROBLEMATIC_WEBHOOK`             | true       | Indicates that the last error occurred due to a webhook not following the [Kubernetes best practices](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings). |

 **Please note:** Errors classified as `User error: true` do not require a Gardener operator to resolve but can be remediated by the user (e.g. by refreshing expired infrastructure credentials).
+Even though `ERR_INFRA_RATE_LIMITS_EXCEEDED` and `ERR_RETRYABLE_INFRA_DEPENDENCIES` is mentioned as User error: false` operator can't provide any resolution because it is related to cloud provider issue.

 ### Status Label